-Tossa located on the Cami de Ronda coastal path which runs from Blanes to Portbou.
+Tossa is located on the Cami de Ronda coastal path, which runs from Blanes to Portbou.
 There are also several shorter walking routes which start from Tossa.
-You can pick up a free leaflet from the tourist information office with a map and descriptions of 5 marked routes which take between 1 hour and 4 hours to complete.
+You can pick up a free leaflet from the tourist information office with a map and descriptions of 5 marked routes, which take between 1 hour and 4 hours to complete.
 Download leaflet

 Tossa de Mar offers visitors a choice of 16 sandy beaches and coves scattered along a total of 13km of coastline.
-There are 3 beaches in the town itself:
+There are three beaches in the town itself: